tobami/littlechef/README.md

 Note: Don't cook outside of a kitchen!

-* `cook -l`: Show a list of all available orders
+* `fix -l`: Show a list of all available orders
-* `cook node:MYNODE recipe:MYRECIPE`: Cook a recipe on a particular node by giving its hostname or IP.
+* `fix node:MYNODE recipe:MYRECIPE`: Cook a recipe on a particular node by giving its hostname or IP.
 "Subrecipes" like `nginx::source` are supported.
 Note that the first time this is run for a node, a configuration file will be created at `nodes/myhostname.json`.
 You can then edit this file to override recipe attributes, for example.
 Further runs of this command will not overwrite this configuration file
-* `cook node:MYNODE role:MYROLE`: The same as above but role-based
+* `fix node:MYNODE role:MYROLE`: The same as above but role-based
-* `cook node:MYNODE1,MYNODE2`: Configures several pre-configured nodes, in order
+* `fix node:MYNODE1,MYNODE2`: Configures several pre-configured nodes, in order
-* `cook node:all`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`
+* `fix node:all`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`
-* `cook debug node:MYNODE`: You can start all your commands with `cook debug` to see all Chef Solo debugging information
+* `fix debug node:MYNODE`: You can start all your commands with `fix debug` to see all Chef Solo debugging information

-Once a node has a config file, the command you will be using most often is `cook node:MYNODE configure`, which allows you to repeatedly tweak the recipes and attributes for a node and rerun the configuration.
+Once a node has a config file, the command you will be using most often is `fix node:MYNODE configure`, which allows you to repeatedly tweak the recipes and attributes for a node and rerun the configuration.

 ### Consulting the inventory

-* `cook list_nodes`: Lists all configured nodes, showing its associated recipes and roles
+* `fix list_nodes`: Lists all configured nodes, showing its associated recipes and roles
-* `cook list_nodes_detailed`: Same as above, but it also shows allattributes
+* `fix list_nodes_detailed`: Same as above, but it also shows allattributes
-* `cook list_nodes_with_recipe:MYRECIPE`: The same as above but itonly lists nodes which have associated the recipe `MYRECIPE`
+* `fix list_nodes_with_recipe:MYRECIPE`: The same as above but itonly lists nodes which have associated the recipe `MYRECIPE`
-* `cook list_nodes_with_role:MYROLE`: The same as above but it onlylists nodes which have associated the role `MYROLE`
+* `fix list_nodes_with_role:MYROLE`: The same as above but it onlylists nodes which have associated the role `MYROLE`
-* `cook list_recipes`: Lists all available recipes
+* `fix list_recipes`: Lists all available recipes
-* `cook list_recipes_detailed`: Same as above, but shows description,version, dependencies and attributes
+* `fix list_recipes_detailed`: Same as above, but shows description,version, dependencies and attributes
-* `cook list_roles`: Lists all available roles
+* `fix list_roles`: Lists all available roles
-* `cook list_roles_detailed`: Same as above, but shows description and attributes
+* `fix list_roles_detailed`: Same as above, but shows description and attributes

 ### Using LittleChef as a library

 You can import littlechef.py into your own Python project.
-The following script is equivalent to using the `cook` orders:
+The following script is equivalent to using the `fix` orders:

 ```python
 from littlechef import runner as lc